-2.2 Jurat Percy Chambers Cabot died on 24th April 1959, and bequeathed his assets to the Treasurer of the States of Jersey ("Trustee"), to set up a Trust Fund called "Le Don de Faye" after the death of the annuitant, his unmarried sister, Alice Jane Chambers ('Lilian') Cabot.
-The Trust Fund was created in memory of his late wife, Vera Mary de Faye, and of her late father, Thomas Louis de Faye, Major, Royal Militia of the Island of Jersey.
+- 2.2.
+Jurat Percy Chambers Cabot died on 24th April 1959 and bequeathed his assets to the Treasurer of the States of Jersey ("Trustee"), to set up a Trust Fund called "Le Don de Faye" after the death of the annuitant, his unmarried sister, Alice Jane Chambers ('Lilian') Cabot.
+The Trust Fund was created in memory of his late wife Vera Mary de Faye and of her late father Thomas Louis de Faye, Major, Royal Militia of Island of Jersey. - 2.3.
+The will dated 7th June 1958, states that the assets are to be held in trust, for the following purpose (the will was probated on 29th April 1959):- - 2.4. "to distribute the annual income of the Fund (not necessarily in equal sums) for the sole discretion of the Rectors and their Churchwardens of the twelve parishes, for them to have sole discretion to distribute to needy parishioners of all social standing in each parish." - 2.5.
+Under the terms of the will, the income of the Fund is to be apportioned and distributed in the name of the bequest "Le Don de Faye", 2/13th to the Rector and Churchwardens of St Clements in the first week of December and 1/13th to each of the Rectors and Churchwardens of the other 11 parishes in the third week of December. - 2.6.
+The Treasurer as trustee for the fund is required to carry out the following duties:-

-- 2.3 The Will, dated 7th June 1958, states that the assets are to be held in trust for the following purpose (the Will was probated on 29th April 1959) - - 2.4 "to distribute the annual income of the Fund (not necessarily in equal sums) for the sole discretion of the Rectors and their Churchwardens of the twelve parishes, for them to have sole discretion to distribute to needy parishioners of all social standing in each parish." - 2.5 Under the terms of the Will, the income of the Fund is to be apportioned and distributed in the name of the bequest "Le Don de Faye", 2/13th to the Rector and Churchwardens of St. Clement in the first week of December and 1/13th to each of the Rectors and Churchwardens of the other 11 parishes in the third week of December. - 2.6 The Treasurer, as trustee for the Fund, is required to carry out the following duties - To hold the capital of the Trust Fund together with the accumulated income as shall have accrued, together with any other liquid assets of the personal estate in the Trust. - To invest the residue and proceeds of the Trust Fund as directed by the Committee of the States responsible for the controlling and supervising the finances of the States of Jersey (formerly known as the Finance and Economics Committee, now the Minister for Treasury and Resources). - 2.7 The Will clearly states that the bequests should only be made out of the income of the Fund, and therefore the capital of the Trust Fund should be preserved and not distributed.
+- To hold the capital of the Trust Fund together with the accumulated income as shall have accrued, together with any other liquid assets of the personal estate in the Trust. - To invest the residue and proceeds of the Trust Fund as directed by the Committee of the States responsible for the controlling and supervising the finances of the States of Jersey (formerly known as the Finance and Economics Committee now the Minister for Treasury and Resources) - 2.7.
+The will clearly states that the bequests should only be made out of the income of the Fund and therefore the capital of the Trust Fund should be preserved and not distributed.

-- 2.9 The Will provides no guidance as to how the investments of the Fund should be carried out, therefore the Public Finances (Transitional Provisions) (No. 2) Jersey Regulations 2005 require the Minister for Treasury and Resources to be responsible for the development of the Fund's investment strategy in consultation with the States Investment Adviser (Regulation 3) as he sees fit. - 2.10 In order to meet the Fund's purpose, the investment strategy set is for half of the Fund's assets to work towards an objective of maintaining, with a target to exceeding, the real value of the Fund over a rolling 5 year period; and for the remainder of the Fund's assets to provide sufficient high levels of income for distribution. - 2.11 It is assumed that, providing the required distribution income is generated, the Trustees will accept some price volatility in their assets in the pursuit of longer-term investment returns.

-- 2.12 The strategy assumes that the distributions will be paid from investment income, and that in the long term there will be no requirement to have a separate strategic aim for the holding of cash. - 2.13 Therefore the Minister has set a strategic aim of investing 60% in returnseeking assets (equities and alternative Investments class) and 40% in riskreducing assets as detailed below -
+- 2.9.
+The will provides no guidance as to how the investments of the Fund should be carried out therefore the Public Finances (Transitional Provisions) (no.2) Jersey Regulations 2005 requires the Minister for Treasury and Resources to be responsible for the development of the Fund's investment strategy in consultation with the States Investment Advisor (Regulation 3) as he sees fit. - 2.10.
+In order to meet the Fund's purpose the investment strategy set is for half of the Fund's assets to work towards an objective of maintaining, with a target to exceeding, the real value of the Fund over a rolling five year period and for the remainder of the Fund's assets to provide sufficient high levels of income for distribution. - 2.11.
+It is assumed that providing the required distribution income is generated, the Trustees will accept some price volatility in their assets in the pursuit of longer term investment returns. - 2.12.
+The strategy assumes that the distributions will be paid from investment income and that long term there will be no requirement to have a separate strategic aim for the holding of cash. - 2.13.
+Therefore the Minister has set a strategic aim of investing 60% in return seeking assets (equities and alternative Investments class) and 40% in risk reducing assets as detailed below:-

-Strategic Aim % Range %

-Stock market assets

-Equities 50 45 - 55

-Bonds 40 36 - 44

-Cash - 0 - 3

-Non Stock market assets

-Alternative Investments Class 10 n/a
+Strategic Aim % Range % Stock market assets Equities Bonds Cash 50 40 45 - 55 36 - 44 0 - 3 Non Stock market assets Alternative Investments Class 10 n/a